 To make sure this process goes smoothly, it is advised that you check with the overseas scheme or your UK provider or adviser.

 The location your QROPS is based in is also a consideration on whether or not you will have to pay tax.
-However, if the QROPS you will transfer to is provided by your employer, you will not need to pay tax, but it is best to check to make sure.
+However, if the QROPS you will transfer to is provided by your employer, you will not need to pay tax, but it is right to check to make sure.

 If you live outside of the UK, Gibraltar, or the European Economic Union, or you’re planning to move to the aforementioned areas within five years, you will have to pay 25% tax.